Edited: February, 2023

 Therefore, if you’re looking for a more complex cup, the best coffee roast for cold brew is the medium.
 If you are a beginner you will find medium-dark and dark roasts to work best for you.

 Of course, it all comes down to your personal preference.

 With all being said, lightly roasted coffee beans are often preferred by coffee enthusiasts who use the cold drip method instead of the most widely spread – full immersion.

-If you have a cold drip brewing device, I would highly recommend experimenting with light roast single-origin beans.
+If you have a cold drip brewing device, such as the Yama Glass Tower, I would highly recommend experimenting with light-roast single-origin beans.
 You will get to enjoy a pleasantly surprising cup of coffee with exciting flavor notes.

 Related Guide: How to make Cold Brew Coffee at Home